 Find the right programme for you in the Degree Finder.
 Please note that at the moment the University of Helsinki does not offer any Bachelor’s Degree Programmes in English.

 Are you considering a student exchange at the University of Helsinki?
 We welcome about 1000 exchange students each year.
 Read more about exchanges studies at the University of Helsinki.

-The campuses of the University of Helsinki are functional yet inspiring, and offer diverse study and learning environments.
+The campuses of the University of Helsinki are functional yet inspiring and offer diverse study and learning environments.
 You can study in historical buildings from the 19th century, in versatile classrooms onsite or remotely, or in state-of-the-art laboratories.
 There are also modern libraries on all four campuses, the latest being the award-winning City Centre Campus Library (Kaisa).
-The architecture and design is simply stunning.
-Alternatively, you can immerse yourself in discussions with fellow students and faculty members in student cafes or restaurants, virtual spaces or buzzing meeting places especially designed for co-creation.
+The architecture and design are simply stunning.
+Alternatively, you can immerse yourself in discussions with fellow students and faculty members in student cafes or restaurants, virtual spaces or buzzing meeting places specially designed for co-creation.

 Visit the Think Corner website to learn more about the public space for sassy science, noisy co-creation and best talks in town.

 Read more in detail about the inspiring study environments at the University of Helsinki.
 There is a reason why our international students rank our learning spaces, technology and our laboratories to top positions globally.

 The University of Helsinki is a significant international university and a multicultural institution, attracting students and staff from all over the world.
 Out of 32 000 students altogether 6% are international students coming from some other country than Finland.
 More than 20% of the research and teaching staff and nearly a third of the doctoral trainees and postdoctoral researchers come from abroad.
 About 800 students embark on a student exchange every year.
 Meanwhile, the University of Helsinki receives approximately 1 000 incoming exchange students each year.